 The importance of Adi Shakti surges, particularly in Dusshera or Dashain season.
 While certain sect has always maintained their stance on the power of the Goddesses, others need a reminder that Goddesses stand for the spirituality other than wealth and even knowledge.
 Adi Shakti is one such concept that stands for much more than just power.

 Adi Parashakti means “The Eternally Limitless Power.”

-As per Shaktism, Adi Parashakti appeared as Divine Pure Eternal Consciousness i.e. Shoonya Bindu, the divine zero feminine energy, which then expresses itself as Prakriti (Universal Nature).
+As per Shaktism, Adi Parashakti appeared as Divine Pure Eternal Consciousness, i.e., Shoonya Bindu, the divine zero feminine energy, which expresses itself as Prakriti (Universal Nature).
 Hence Adi Parashakti is Parama Prakriti.

 Origin of Adi Shakti